Emily of New Moon

 I love Emily’s stark honesty.
 Several times, when an adult says something to her like, “I’m sorry you will have to be punished,” she comes back with, “No, I don’t think you are.”
 She doesn’t intend to be disrespectful, she is simply telling the truth.
 I am the mother of one such child.

 A large portion of the story is told through letters Emily writes to her father.
 Though he is dead, she doesn’t have anyone else to talk to about how she feels or what she really thinks, so she pours it out onto a stack of letter-bills Cousin Jimmy has given her.
 Montgomery uses this device to fill us in on Emily’s perspective on her world.
-Her innocence, her misspellings, her frankness and seering observations are delightful.
+Her innocence, her misspellings, her frankness and searing observations are delightful.
 I also appreciate that this is how she tries to understand many of the baffling aspects of the adult world.
-Because Emily is an introvert, she often doesn’t ask questions about things she doesn’t understand, but hold onto them until she has more information.
+Because Emily is an introvert, she often doesn’t ask questions about things she doesn’t understand, but holds onto them until she has more information.
 This is one way in which I identify with Emily.
 Unlike Anne, Emily is never publicly effusive.
 She wants to be a famous poetess, but she keeps that to herself unless she is with someone she feels will understand.
 She doesn’t give way to raptures on a flower or spring or a sunset except in poems or in letters to her father.

 Emily does her best to be obedient and is mindful that stern, and sometimes unfair Aunt Elizabeth is bringing her up at her own expense, but there is a streak of iron in Emily that must sometimes say, “Thus far and no farther.”
 On more than one occasion, Aunt Elizabeth is forced to realize she is wrong.
 This changes the relationship between Emily and Aunt Elizabeth for the better ever so slightly over time.